 How Can You Take Better Care of Your Teeth?

 Brushing, flossing and regular checkups are all crucial to ensuring oral health.

 - Brushing is important because it removes food particles from the teeth’s surface.
-You should brush at least twice a day, preferably no more than thirty minutes after meals, as food particles and the acid in many foods can wear down your teeth’s enamel.
+You should brush at least twice a day, preferably more than thirty minutes after meals, as food particles and the acid in many foods can wear down your teeth’s enamel.